 Portugal is an amazing place for a number of reasons, not least the incredible scenery.
 Warm weather, great seafood, and the Portuguese people themselves make the Algarve a popular spot for northern European tourists.
-This is of course an existential threat to the region’s wildlife, given the amount of property development it entails, but I was pleasantly surprised by the amount of natural areas and parks that have been protected or left untouched, save a few trails for hikers.
+This is an existential threat to the region’s wildlife, given the amount of property development it entails, but I was pleasantly surprised by the amount of natural areas and parks that have been protected or left untouched, save a few trails for hikers.

 From a biologist’s point of view, Portugal and much of southern Iberia are of interest because they are of typical Mediterranean climate and habitat.
 Due to global air circulation patterns and its latitude, the Mediterranean basin is cool during the winter, then hot and fairly arid during the summer.
 This not-quite-northern, not-quite-subtropical climate is reflected in the mix of animal species found there.
 In the Algarve, for example, you can spot a Pigeon, a Flamingo, a Solifugid and a Grass Snake on the same day.